sysbiolux/IDARE/README.md

 ```
 ## Plugin Development

-To develope plugins, you will have to install the application into your maven repository.
+To develop plugins, you will have to install the application into your maven repository.
 Navigate to the location of the IDARE-1.0.jar file and run
 ```
 mvn -e install:install-file -Dfile=IDARE-1.0.jar -DgroupId=IDARE -DartifactId=IDARE -Dversion=1.0 -Dpackaging=jar